mythril-forge/homebrew-classes/docs/homebrew/sorcerer.md

 When you cast a spell, you can spend 1 sorcery point to cast it without any somatic or verbal components.

+You can use Subtle Spell even if you have already used a different Metamagic option during the casting of the spell.

 ##### Twinned Spell
 ***Cost: variable***